 MEASURE DATE OUTLINE OF MEASURE 1.
 Advanced implementation of tariff commitments across the board 1996 2.
 Improvement of tariff bindings already implemented All products (agricultural and industrial) bound at the ceiling rate of 25%; except for wheat, sugar, vegetable oils and dairy which are bound at 31.5%.
 The applied rate is 11% across the board.
-3. Elimination of quantitative restrictions in accordance with article XI of GATT already implemented Unless used in Free Trade Arrangements to liberalize markets (a combination of tariffs which decrease over time and quotas which expand over time) 4.
-Elimination of grey area measures, in full compliance with article 11 of the Agreement on Safeguards already implemented 5.
-Accelerated implementation of UR commitments in the field of Services already implemented 6.
+3. Elimination of quantitative restrictions in accordance with article XI of GATT already implemented Unless used in Free Trade Arrangements to liberalize markets (a combination of tariff which decrease over time and quotas which expand over time) 4.
+Elimination of grey area measures, in full compliance with article 11 of the Agreement on Safegusrds already implemented Extension to all WTO members the benefit of preferential treatment under the Investment Canada Act previously reserved for American and Mexican investors under NAFTA.
+5. Accelerated implementation of UR commitments in the field of Services already implemented </td< 6.
 Elimination of trade distortive support measures 1996 Chile only employs permitted agriculture measures of support (green type) in full compliance with the Agreement on Agriculture 7.
-Accelerated implementation of the Agreement on Textiles and Clothing of the Uruguay Round already implemented 8.
+Accelerated implementation of the Agreement on Textiles and Clothing of the Uruguay Round already implemented </td< 8.
 Deregulation Currently being implemented Telecommunications, ports, sanitation and energy sectors as well as further deregulation of financial services through the modernization of the Bank Law, exchange rate controls and expansion of activities of other financial institutions 9.
-MFN and national treatment in investment already implemented With the exception of the fisheries sector, the exploration and exploitation of hydrocarbons and uranium, domestic credit, publishing, radio and television, frontier land, and domestic maritime transport
+MFN and national treatment in investment already implemented With the exception of hte fisheries sector, the exploitation of hydrocarbons and uranium, domestic credit, publishing, radio and teltvision frontier land, and domestic maritime transport

-PEOPLE'S REPUBLIC OF CHINA: INITIAL INDIVIDUAL ACTIONS Downpayment of the People's Republic of China at the Osaka APEC Economic Leaders Informal Meeting
+PEOPLE'S REPUBLIC OF CHINA: INITIAL INDIVIDUAL ACTIONS

+Downpayment of the People's Republic of China at the Osaka APEC Economic Leaders Informal Meeting